Godzilla: King of the Monsters in 3D: Writing

 Miner hired Fred Dekker to write the screenplay, who completed the first draft in a few weeks.
 Miner would later admit that he hired Dekker "on a fluke".
 Dekker had stated the reason why Miner hired him was because Dekker was not a Godzilla fan, finding the original films to be "cheesy", stating, "He did not want to make a cheesy film, and I wasn't interested in just special effects and knocking buildings down.
 The first thing I said to Steve was, 'If all this movie is about is this big monster destroying buildings, we're screwed.'"

 Dekker was not influenced by the original Toho films, having never seen a Godzilla film all the way through.
 Dekker instead took inspiration from Steven Spielberg films and James Bond films.
 Dekker wanted to write an action adventure with an Irwin Allen quality that would have been interesting even without Godzilla in it.
 Dekker gave the character "Peter Daxton" an eyepatch as an homage to Dr. Serizawa from the original Godzilla film.
 Dekker also wrote a character named "Dana Martin" ("Dana Kryer" in the first draft), who was to be based on Steve Martin originally played by Raymond Burr in Godzilla, King of the Monsters!.
 Burr was also considered for a cameo.
 Powers Boothe and Demi Moore were considered for Daxton and Martin.

 Storyboards

 Miner hired William Stout to provide storyboards and concept art.
 Stout later convinced Miner to hire him as the film's production designer.
 Stout was excited about doing a state-of-the-art Godzilla film, feeling that their version would be executed better than the original.
 Stout created hundreds of storyboards, completing 80% of the special effects sequences.
 Stout convinced Miner to hire Doug Wildey, Dave Stevens, and several other artists to help him complete the storyboards.
-Stout offered Alex Toth to join the project but turned it down.
+Stout offered Alex Toth to join the project but he turned it down.
 On how he approached the new design of Godzilla, Stout stated, "I designed him as a cross between the classic Godzilla and a Tyrannosaurus".